build-on-aws/building-reactjs-gen-ai-apps-with-amazon-bedrock-javascript-sdk/README.md

 This application comprises 2 demos:

--	Chat with Amazon Bedrock.
+-	Chat with Amazon Bedrock Multimodal.
 -   System Prompts.
 -	Knowledge Bases for Amazon Bedrock.
 -   Agents for Amazon Bedrock.